Welcome to the JEAP Initiative

 Advancing research on recovery support services for justice-involved and emerging adult populations

-We currently have several studies that are recruiting participants.
+We currently have listings for several research studies that are recruiting participants.
 Receive compensation and participate in research that aims to help improve recovery support services!
 Click the button below to learn more about these studies, and check back for future opportunities to participate.
+You may also message us via our online contact form if you have a study to add!

 Our Focus